qossmic/deptrac-src/docs/blog/2023-05-11_PHP_configuration.md

 };
 ```

-> All the required classes you might need for config definition exist in the `Qossmic\Deptrac\Contract\Config` namespace and are covered by the [backwards compatibility promise,](../bc_policy.md) so you don't need to worry your configuration will suddenly stop working without warning.
+> All the required classes you might need for config definition exist in the `Deptrac\Deptrac\Contract\Config` namespace and are covered by the [backwards compatibility promise,](../bc_policy.md) so you don't need to worry your configuration will suddenly stop working without warning.

 Then define the shared configuration for the project like `paths` to the analysed files and the used `analysers`: